-Should You Text An Ex To Tell Them You're Dating Someone New?
-Experts Say It Depends
+Here’s When You Should Consider Texting An Ex To Tell Them You’re Dating Someone New

 One of the hardest parts about dealing with a breakup is oftentimes the dreaded moment when you find out your ex has started seeing someone else.
 If you're wondering what the proper etiquette is when it comes to texting an ex to tell them you’re dating someone new, the truth is that every breakup is different, so typically, there's no one-size fits all answer.
 Chances are, there are probably going to be several factors you'll need to consider before making the decision to reach out.